kalyaninagaraj/Breadboard-Shaped-Perfboard/README.md

 These solderable boards come in multiple sizes, and can be sourced from well-regarded brands in the hobby electronics business (like [SparkFun](https://www.sparkfun.com/), [Adafruit](https://www.adafruit.com/), and even [RadioShack](https://www.radioshack.com/)).
 Their cost, though, can be prohibitively high for the average hobbyist in many parts of the world.

-The owner of this repository recognizes the many contributions to open-source hardware by companies like Adafruit and Sparkfun.
+The owner of this repository recognizes the many contributions to open-source hardware by companies like Adafruit and SparkFun.
 Support these and other local businesses wherever you are.
 If you can't source their boards easily or affordably, one alternative is to get yours printed from a local PCB manufacturer.
 The Eagle CAD files in this repository are for a half-breadboard sized board, but can be easily modified to suit your project's size and shape needs.

 ## Hardware License
 The design files are made available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).